scrutin-app/about/content/index.md

 Organisations can choose to manage a list of users (identified by their public keys).

 This way they will be able to organise multiple elections with the same set of participants.

-## Decentralization

-Moving to a decentralized (distributed) architecture.

-- Using distributed storage (ex: IPFS) and decentralized identities
-- Using digital signatures for authenticated actions
-  - Managing the list of voters (adding or removing)
-  - Creating an election
-  - Casting a vote
-- Publishing the result doesn't require digital signature as it can be verified.